duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 ## The duckieChallenger {#bc-duckieChallenger status=ready}

 This is the folder where you submit to challenge.
 The folder is structured as follows:

 ```
 .
 ├── Dockerfile                      # Docker file used for compiling a container.
 |                                     Modify this file if you added file, etc.
-├── Dockerfile_LEGACY               # Legacy docker setting for models generated
-|                                     prior to Tensorflow 2.0
-|
 ├── helperFncs.py                   # Helper file for all helper functions.
 ├── requirements.txt                # All required pip3 install.
 ├── requirements.txt_LEGACY         # All required pip3 install for using with TF 1.x.